mkalvas/aoc/src/2021/07/other-versions.md

-# Other attempts at 2021 day 7
+# Other versions of 2021 day 7

 ## Confused unga bunga = brute force